-All courses at KS4 are GCSEs (except BTEC in Sport, Engineering and Health & Social Care).
+All courses at KS4 are GCSEs (except Cambridge National in Sport Studies and Engineering).
 The 9-1 system was phased in from 2017 and now all subjects follow this grading structure.

 The main features are:

-- A grading scale of 9 to 1 is used; with 9 being the top grade (higher than the old $A^$ grade) only awarded to a very small percentage of candidates.
-Grades 1-3 are equivalent to the old G-D grades, 4-6 are equivalent to C-B and 7-9 equivalent to what was grade A and above. - Assessment is mainly by examination. - There is new and more demanding content, which has been developed by the Government and the awarding bodies. - Courses are designed for two years of study pupils take all their examinations in one session at the end of their course. - Examinations can only be split into 'foundation tier' and 'higher tier' if one examination paper does not give all pupils the opportunity to show their knowledge and abilities.
+- A grading scale of 9 to 1 is used; with 9 being the top grade, only awarded to a very small percentage of candidates. - Assessment is mainly by examination. - There is new and more demanding content, which has been developed by the Government and the awarding bodies. - Courses are designed for two years of study pupils take all their examinations in one session at the end of their course. - Examinations can only be split into 'foundation tier' and 'higher tier' if one examination paper does not give all pupils the opportunity to show their knowledge and abilities.